9 Things To Consider When Planning A Kitchen

 Stunning kitchen by Brayer Design

-Have a good think about which appliances you use regularly and make sure you have the sockets in the right place.
+Have a good think about which appliances you use regularly and make sure you have the sockets in the right place when planning a kitchen.
 Many people now incorporate a pop up socket into the island unit, which can include a USB charger.

 Make sure electric points are spread out around the kitchen so that you don't have too many appliances clustered together.
 Countertop cabinets are a great choice where you can keep your electric points and appliances hidden behind the cupboard when you are not using them.